AlexWendland/public-note/general/Linear programme problem.md

 ---
-aliases:
+aliases: null
-type: problem
-publish: true
+chatgpt: false
 created: 2023-11-07
 last_edited: 2023-11-07
+publish: true
 tags:
   - programming
-chatgpt: false
+type: problem
 ---
 # Statement

 >[!tldr] Linear programme problem
 >Given a [[Linear programme|linear programme]] what is an $x$ that achieves an optimal solution if it exists.

 # Solutions